MicrosoftDocs/sql-docs/azure-sql/managed-instance/database-copy-move-how-to.md

 [!INCLUDE [appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

 This article describes how to copy or move a database online across instances in Azure SQL Managed Instance.
+Both database copy and move operations are supported accross different Azure subscriptions within the same Azure tenant.

 ## Overview